 Why Jackie Turner Never Became A World Champion

-The headmaster after the event was voluble about this and announced it to the whole school almost as if had been personally responsible for this remarkable athletic achievement.
+The headmaster after the event was voluble about this and announced it to the whole school, almost as if it had been personally responsible for this remarkable athletic achievement.

 Even at this early age and now I realize because of the unusual social mix of the school I became aware, however vaguely, about the concept of inequality of opportunity.
 One good friend, a quiet and gentle boy, Anthony, suddenly left to go to Manchester Grammar School.
 Mike Leigh, a couple of years younger than me, went on to be an internationally acclaimed film director, There were others from families with books, culture, rich vocabularies, parents who understood the concepts and possibilities of higher education.